mlflow/mlflow/docs/source/models.rst

 For models with tensor-based signatures, type checking is strict (i.e an exception will be thrown if the input type does not match the type specified by the schema).

+Params Type and Shape Enforcement
+"""""""""""""""""""""""""""""""""
+The params types and shapes are checked against the signature.

+MLflow verifies the compatibility of each parameter provided during inference by comparing its type and shape with those specified in the signature.
+Scalar values should have a shape of ``None``, while list values should have a shape of ``(-1,)``.
+If the parameter's type or shape is incompatible, an exception will be raised.
+Additionally, the value of the parameter is validated against the specified type in the signature.
+We attempt to convert the value to the specified type, and if this conversion fails, an MlflowException will be raised.
+A valid list of params is documented in :ref:`Model Inference Params <inference-params>` section.

 Handling Integers With Missing Values
 """""""""""""""""""""""""""""""""""""